dsc-courses/dsc10-2024-sp/resources.md

 ## Supplemental Resources

+### Tutor-Created Resources

+DSC 10 tutors have created course related content, like the one below, that may be useful if you need some extra help.
+Check out the [Tutor Created Resources] page to check them out!

 ### Diagrams

 We've compiled all of the interactive diagrams that are found in lecture, like the one below, and put them in a separate [**Diagrams**](../diagrams) page.
 Check it out!